MicrosoftDocs/win32/desktop-src/HyperV_v2/exporting-the-configuration-of-a-virtual-machine.md

 ---
-Description: The following C# and Visual Basic Scripting Edition (VBScript) samples demonstrate exporting the configuration of a virtual machine. ms.assetid: 0B503B85-7EC0-409A-B610-E1C7FFBF3192
+description: The following C# and Visual Basic Scripting Edition (VBScript) samples demonstrate exporting the configuration of a virtual machine. ms.assetid: 0B503B85-7EC0-409A-B610-E1C7FFBF3192
 title: Exporting the configuration of a virtual machine ms.topic: article